npci/falcon/helm-charts/fabric-ops/README.md

-## How to register new identites ?
+## How to register new identities ?

 The following table lists the configurable parameters of the Fabric-ops chart for Identity registration.